GitExcited/MRE-soen341projectW2024/Sprint 3/MeetingMinutes.md

 ### Agenda
 - Meeting with TA to go over progress and suggest changes
 - To further improve on aspect already done in the backend of the website
-- To add the neccesary components to the frontend
+- To add the neccesary components to the frontend to meet the requirement of Process 1
 - Testing of the website

 ### Decisions and Actions
-- Significantl progress on the back end of the website with implementation of databases, operations, etc
+- Significantl progress on the back end of the website by adding new routes
-- Addition of new features on the front end such as the menu
+- Addition of new features on the front end such car availibity information
 - Team catching up on progress made

 ## Meeting 3